Coinbird/couchdb_odata/README.md

 Even though this was a really old repo, I was able to view the ddoc correctly in CouchDB 2.3.1. http://localhost:5984/YOUR-DB-HERE/_design/odata/_show/odata_service/_design/odata

-Not sure if this still actually works, but intent is to use Tableau Public with CouchDB and the OData data source.
+My intent was to use Tableau Public with this CouchDB OData data source.
 However, I get "Bad OData format.
 Make sure you are using a URL that points to a valid OData Source."
+So, appears that this needs tweaking to work with Tableau.
+I might try a different OData client as an experiment

 ## Original Readme text: